foxjetstudios/event-tracker-plugin/README.md

 - Analyzes all scripts in your game
 - Detects where events are fired (`FireServer`, `FireClient`, `Fire`)
 - Detects where events are listened to (`OnServerEvent`, `OnClientEvent`, `Event`)
 - Collects line references and previews so you can jump straight to the code
+- No matter if you defined the event instance or if you just used something like game.ReplicatedStorage.Events.CoolEvent.

 **Demonstration video:**

 https://github.com/user-attachments/assets/46fad58e-f917-489f-afb3-0e7fd6d2700b
 <video width="2048" height="1016" alt="image" src="https://github.com/user-attachments/assets/46fad58e-f917-489f-afb3-0e7fd6d2700b" />

 ---

 ## License 📜
 Released under the **MIT License**: free to **use, modify, and distribute**.
-See LICENSE file for details.
+Please see the LICENSE file for more details.

 ---

-## Support & Feedback 💌
+## Support & Feedback 😁
 - Questions or suggestions?
 Contact us via [Fox Jet Studios](https://foxjetstudios.com/contact)
 - Follow us on social media [Fox Jet Studios](https://foxjetstudios.com/followus)
 - Your feedback makes the plugin even better!

+Happy building!